Putting Your Spouse First - Right Ordered Attachment

 Let's talk about putting your spouse first and create right ordered attachment in your home.
 After all, we all desire to grow old with our spouse and create a full life together with an enduring love.

 It often happens little by little, over time, and unintentionally.
-Our beloved ends up taking a back seat in matrimonial life.
+Attachment is eroded and our beloved ends up taking a back seat in matrimonial life.

 Life can easily become complicated, conflict escalates, addictions kill relationship, financial needs – so much can get in the way of your love bond.
 It is a mistake and it is wrong to accept this condition.
 Many vows include the line “forsaking all others”.

 We are called by God Almighty to put our spouse first.
 Don’t put your marriage on hold.